Skip to main content

 Introduction

 I received training in Experimental Social Psychology.
 I received my B.A. in Psychology and Biology from Bard College in New York (2010), and my M.A. & Ph.D. in Social Psychology from New York University (2013; 2016).
-Before joining UW Tacoma, I was an Assistant Professor of Psychology at Hofstra University in Hempstead, NY (2016-2017), and a Visiting Assistant Professor of Psychology at Macalester College in St Paul, MN (2015-2016).
+Before joining UW Tacoma in the Fall of 2018, I was an Assistant Professor of Psychology at Hofstra University in Hempstead, NY (2016-2017), and a Visiting Assistant Professor of Psychology at Macalester College in St Paul, MN (2015-2016).

 Current Research